 If you are a parent, your needs tend to come last.
 However, because the holidays coincide with the cold and flu season, it is even more important to take care of yourself.
 Leading up to holiday festivities, make sure you are getting the rest you need, fitting exercise into your schedule, and eating a balanced diet (in addition to holiday goodies).
 And, when picking out gifts for all of your loved ones, don’t forget to reward yourself for making it through this difficult time.

 Filing for Divorce?
 Our Firm Is Here to Help.

-Are you in need of an experienced divorce lawyer in San Diego, CA?
+Are you in need of an experienced divorce lawyer?
 If so, look no further than Moore, Schulman & Moore, APC.
 With more than 200 years of collective legal experience, our firm is well-equipped to handle a wide range of divorce and family law matters.
 All three of our founding attorneys are board certified family law experts, so you can trust that your case will be in capable handles when you turn to our firm for help.
 Please contact us today.

-Contact Moore, Schulman & Moore, APC to speak with a San Diego family law lawyer.
+Contact Moore, Schulman & Moore, APC to speak with a lawyer.